When I first heard about fighting canes, I was instantly curious about how effective they could be as a self-defense tool.

 This action creates an intimidating electrical sound and bright electrical currents that pulse between the two prongs.
 The combination of these deterrents should be enough to frighten off an aggressive animal and give a human threat pause for thought.

 While this tactical cane will work in the rain, it will not fire if fully submerged so, and it can’t be considered entirely waterproof, which the aluminum canes are.

 Using this combat cane as a walking stick permanently could also wear away the rubber point, exposing the electrode prongs and damaging them.
-If you need something to balance you when the going gets rough, however, the Arc Angel is more than capable.
+If you need something to balance you when the going gets rough, however, the Zap is more than capable.